Edward Rollins (boxer): Boxing career

 During his career, Starlight defeated such men as Jack Malloy, "Black Chris" Smithers, Jim Barron, James "Tut" Ryan, Bill Heffernan, Jack Perryman, Charlie Woods and Ike Stewart.

 Family

 Rollins married Kate Pratt, the daughter of black American parents.
 They had a daughter, Marjorie Duguid, who was the grandmother of Australian pop singer Colleen Hewett.

+Edward Rollins was buried at Fawkner Memorial Park on the 12 September 1911.